zentrum-lexikographie/dwdsmor/README.md

 Source code in this repository implements various steps in the process of building and using FSTs for morphological analysis:

-* `lexicon/` and `share/` contain sources for extracting SMOR-compatible lexicon entries from DWDS/XML documents comprising the lexical database.
+* `lexicon/` and `share/` contain sources for building the DWDSmor lexicon by extracting SMOR-compatible lexicon entries from XML documents of the DWDS dictionary.
 * `sfst/` and `SMORLemma/` import sources from upstream repositories as Git submodules, providing the mentioned FST library, the morphology as well as Python bindings for applying compiled FSTs.